NVIDIA/DIGITS/docs/ModelStore.md

 After downloading a model, you can return to the homepage to see the list of pretrained models.
 To make use of the downloaded model for training, select it as a "Pretrained Network" in the "New Model" form.
+> NOTE: In order to automatically popluate to Python Layers the path of the Python layer file which comes with "Pretrained Models," you need to click "Customize" next to the selected "Pretrained Model."

 ## Create your own Model Store server